krypt0k1/CryptographyProjects/README.md

         Select Existing private key and click Next.
         Browse to the location of the root CA certificate and click Open.
         Enter a name for the subordinate issuing CA and click Next.
-        Select a location for the CA database and log files and click Next.
+        Select a location for the CA database and log files, and click Next.
         Review the summary of the configuration and click Install.

     Configure the subordinate issuing CA to issue certificates.